Quadimension-CL/obsidian/README.md

 You do not need to own Synthesizer V Studio Pro or any voicebanks.

-For more information on YumeKey, see https://jinpwnsoft.re or email support@jinpwnsoft.re YumeKey is and always will be free.
-If you paid for this software, then you've been scammed.

 Setup instructions:

 1. Copy "obsidian.exe" and "obsidian.dll" to the Synthesizer V Studio Pro install path,